nataliaolas/DataScienceTasks/README.md

 # DataScienceTasks
-Data analysis tasks in Python.
+Here is my all tasks from Data Analysis.
+This tasks created in Python and Numpy, Pandas  Mathplotlib packages.
+This tasks included:
+# Task number 1: